Maeevick/kata_sandbox_typescript/README.md

 # TS kata sandbox

-A very simple boilerplate to have fun with kata and experiments
+Just a minimalist sandbox/boilerplate to train your skills with typescript, eslint and jest on kata/exercices or something else.

 ### Main scripts